ihr-it-projekt/DayZModsInfo/DeathInsurance/Config/Config.md

     "isInitialized": 0, // never change this, internal usage "maximumHeirsForOneInheritance": 10, // maximum heirs for one inheritance that can player add "insuranceCaseWillDeletedAfterSeconds": 86400,
+    "useLocalTime": 0, // if 1, the time will be calculated and displayed in local time of your server, if 0, the time will be calculated and displayed in UTC
     "timeInSecondsWhenItemsWillBeTransferAfterDeathOfPlayer": 10,
     "storeAllItemsInCargoOfMainItems": 0, // if 1, all items will be stored in cargo of main items, so not all items will be stored separately.
 Recommend to use if you have modded inventory size
     "globalInsuranceBuyCooldownInSeconds": -1, // global cooldown in seconds for buying insurance, -1 to disable.
 Player has to wait last buy + this value to buy again